Best Guitar Multi-Effects Pedal Review: Top Digital Processors

 The Digitech RP1000 Switching System

 Zoom is a big name in the guitars effects world, and you always seem to get a bit more bang for your buck than you’d expect with their products.
-The Zoom G5 doesn’t disappoint in this regard, and may be one of the best guitar multi-effects pedals for the money.
+The Zoom G5n doesn’t disappoint in this regard, and may be one of the best guitar multi-effects pedals for the money.
 It also has some pretty cool features that make it unique in this review.
-It has 22 amp models and over 120 types of stomp box effects.
+It has 68 onboard effects, 100 custom-designed factory patches and 5 amp emulators.

-There’s an onboard looper and a drum machine with 40 rhythm patterns for practicing on your own, and an onboard tuner.
-On the rear panel you’ve got a balanced XLR out, plus stereo ¼” outputs, and of course the USB port for interfacing with the Zoom Edit & Share software.
+There’s an onboard looper, and on the rear panel you’ve got stereo ¼” outputs, and of course the USB port for interfacing with the your PC or Mac.

 Which Effects Processor is Best?